awslabs/generative-ai-cdk-constructs/README.md

 - Import the library:
   - `import cdklabs.generative_ai_cdk_constructs`

+### For NuGet

+- Create or use an existing CDK application in Python
+  - `cdk init app --language csharp`
+- Install the package while in the Visual Studio project:
+  - `dotnet add package CdkLabs.GenerativeAICdkConstructs`
+- Use the namespace:
+  - `using Cdklabs.GenerativeAiCdkConstructs;`

+### For Go
+- Create or use an existing CDK application in Python
+  - `cdk init app --language go`
+- Get the module:
+  - `go get github.com/cdklabs/generative-ai-cdk-constructs-go/generative-ai-cdk-constructs`
+- Import the library:
+  - `import "github.com/cdklabs/generative-ai-cdk-constructs-go/generative-ai-cdk-constructs"`

+_NOTE: The [Go distribution repository](https://github.com/cdklabs/generative-ai-cdk-constructs-go), distributes the JSII tar gzipped versioned source from the [source repository](https://github.awslabs/generative-ai-cdk-constructs)_

 Refer to the documentation for additional guidance on a particular construct: [Catalog](#catalog)

 ## Catalog